theodoreb/eslint-plugin-drupal/docs/rules/check-closure-globals.md

 ## Rule Details

 Make sure everything used is declared properly.
+This will facilitate identification of missing dependencies in Drupal libraries.

 The following patterns are considered warnings: